-- Speak with financial aid officers at the school throughout your decision process. - Research and read financial aid books. - Review these financial aid Articles and Resources in the Davidson Gifted Database.
+- Speak with financial aid officers at the school throughout your decision process. - Research and read financial aid books. - Review the Davidson Gifted Blog for financial aid articles and resources.

 5. Resources on scholarship searches and related information

 There are many other places to locate information on financial assistance for college via the Internet.
 Many sites allow users to search for scholarships with filters for age, grade level, state and other relevant information.